WHAT ABOUT LIFE INSURANCE WITH EPILEPSY/SEIZURE DISORDERS - PinnacleQuote

 Although having epilepsy or any kind of seizure disorder may cause you to be considered a high risk applicant by most insurance companies, it is still possible to find affordable health insurance.

-When submitting an application for life insurance, underwriters review the whole application.
-In addition, all of the documents that come along with it.
 Then they determine how much protection and at what price to give the potential client till they opt to refuse or postpone the application.
 For applicants with epilepsy, you can be categorized anywhere between Standard to table rated.
-The rating system typically means that out of the 12 different rating classes, epilepsy lies in the top 9.
-Tables 1-9 (A-I) depending on which format the insurance provider uses.

 Companies aren’t necessarily as concerned about the seizures themselves as they are the potential accidents that can occur from them.
 They’ll want to know how frequently they occur.
 Also, how severe they are, so they can try to assess your risk level.